Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis: Introduction

-\end{enumerate} The remainder of this paper is organized as follows.
+The remainder of this paper is organized as follows.
 In Section II, we present the system model.
-The Radar SINR maximization problem is formulated in Section III.
-An AO-based algorithm is developed to solve this problem in Section IV.
-Finally, Sections VI and VII show the numerical results and conclusions, respectively.
+The radar SINR maximization problem is formulated in Section III.
+An AO-based algorithm is developed to solve this problem in Section IV. {In Section V, we analyze the performance of the active RIS-aided sensing system.} Finally, Sections VI, VII and VIII show the numerical results, open problems and conclusions, respectively.